irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Plans/Advanced_Organizer-LESSON_NAME.md

 3. _Collect the notecards from each student_
 4. _write a complex password on the writing board_
 5. _Ask students to remember this password_
-6. _Ask students who remember their strong password and confirm?_
+6. _Ask students who remember their strong password and confirm._

 ---
 | Time | ELM Phase | Comment           |